faerlinpulido/jumio_take_home_assignment/README.md

-# Jumio Take Home Assignment
+# Minimizing False-Positive Rate On the MNIST dataset

 This is the take-home challenge for the AI/ML Engineer internship at Jumio.